suhyun-guri/suhyun-guri/README.md

 ## ✨ About Me
 - Data Engineer at Imweb.
-- I'm interested in data science, data engineering.
+- I'm interested in Data science and Data engineering.

 ## 🛠 Tech Stack
 <p>